-Taught Programme Regulations (Integrated) Section D - Progression from One Stage to Another & Section D 59 b) The Award and Classification of Degrees
+Taught Programme Regulations (Integrated) - Progression from One Stage to Another & The Award and Classification of Degrees

 The programme is not modular and all assessments at each stage must be passed therefore allowing 20 credits of failure is not possible.
 To be considered for the award the final stage programme average should be no less than 50, however all assessments must also be passed.